fido-device-onboard/client-sdk-fidoiot/docs/secure_element.md

    $ ./build/linux/debug/linux-client
    ```

-8. Note that first time the provisioning will take place it will create a device.csr.pem file
+8. Note that the first time the provisioning takes place, it will create a device.csr.pem file
    in the current working directory which can be used to create a certificate if needed.
    Also during the first run, AES key and ECDSA public key are shown.
 The subsequent runs can
    not access the AES/ECDSA key related information.